John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.
 Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.

+8-31-21 - Finished up Day 6 today.
+It threw in a few more Reeborg World challenges including a maze that I had to use while loops and if/elif/else statements to get my robot to the goal location.
+Not too troublesome.

 8/29/21 - Worked on Day 6 today.
 It introduced writing functions and using the While loop.
 It primarily used a website called Reeborg's World to program a robot to move around a board.
 I wrote functions to compile movement directions for the robot into one line of code.
 I also used while loops to allow the code to continue running under certain paramaters.
 I should write and complete the final challenge for day 6 tomorrow.

 8/28/21 - So i did find the function I was looking for.
 I was able to use the shuffle function to mix up the items in my password list I had made.
 I then used a for loop to go through the password list and add each character to an empty string which when completed, all I had to do was print the string out.
 So Day 5 is completed and its on to day 6.